 Living Learning Communities

-Trine University offers four interest-specific Living Learning Communities (LLCs) where students live together in a dedicated area of the Larry and Judy Reiners Residence Hall and the new addition opening Fall 2018.
-Each LLC is unique and co-sponsored by an academic department or college and is designed to provide a community that provides events and services to support students in their academic and personal growth.
+Trine University offers four interest-specific Living Learning Communities (LLCs) where students live together in a dedicated area of the Larry and Judy Reiners Residence Hall and Stadium Hall.
+Though each unique LLC is co-sponsored by an academic department or college, the purpose is not to provide additional coursework.
+Rather, the LLCs are designed to build relational communities through events and services to support students in their academic and personal growth.

 The following LLCs are available at Trine: